 The University aims to create the conditions whereby students and staff are treated solely on the basis of their merits, abilities and potential, regardless of gender, race, colour, nationality, ethnic or national origin, age, socio-economic background, disability, religious or political beliefs, trade union membership, family circumstances, sexual orientation or other irrelevant distinction.

-Admissions staff at The University of Nottingham assess many applications using only the information available on the UCAS form.
+Admissions staff at the University of Nottingham assess many applications using only the information available on the UCAS form.
 Some courses use additional methods of assessment for all or some applicants.

-- to assess your suitability for the profession linked to the course (for example, nursing or veterinary medicine)
+- assess your suitability for the profession linked to the course (for example, nursing or veterinary medicine)

-- to clarify the material covered by your qualifications, or as part of Recognition of Other Learning (previously APL)
+- clarify the material covered by your qualifications, or as part of Recognition of Other Learning (previously APL)

-- to assess your achievements, motivation and potential
+- assess your achievements, motivation and potential

-- to distinguish between otherwise similar applicants.
+- distinguish between otherwise similar applicants

-Additional assessment may include interviews or tests; some courses may ask for examples of written work.
+Additional assessment may include interviews or tests.
+Some courses may ask for examples of written work.
 Where courses use additional assessment, admissions staff send information to applicants, explaining the nature of the assessment, what admissions staff will be looking for and how applicants can prepare.